Cheche Lazaro

-Cecilia "Cheche" Aldaba Lim-Lázaro (born September 8, 1945), is a Filipino broadcast journalist and the founding President of Probe Productions Inc. as well as an Editor-at-Large of online news website Rappler.
+Cecilia "Cheche" Aldaba Lim-Lázaro (born September 8, 1945), is a Filipino broadcast journalist and the founding President of Probe Productions Inc. and Probe Media Foundation.

 Profile

 The eldest of six children, Cecilia "Cheche" Aldaba Lim, was born to Luis Lim, an engineer, and Estefania Aldaba-Lim, a psychologist and former secretary of the Department of Social Welfare and Development.
 Lazaro's paternal grandfather is the renowned World War II hero, and first Filipino to graduate from the United States Military Academy Gen. Vicente Lim.
 She was born September 8, 1945, in the US but decided to give up her US citizenship and chose to be legally Filipina when she applied for a scholarship for a master's degree in radio and television from the University of Michigan.

 In 1966, she obtained her Bachelor of Arts degree in speech and drama at the University of the Philippines Diliman.
 She continued her studies at the University of Michigan and obtained her master's degree in radio-television in 1968.
+She has been married to Filipino businessman Delfin Lázaro for more than 40 years, and together they have two children, Lisa and Carlos, and a grandchild, Jack.